Our First Stop In The Port Town Of Honfleur

 We Enjoyed Our First Port In France

-We had five port stops along the north coast of France on our cruise along the northern coast of Europe.
+We had five port stops along the north coast of France on our cruise along the western coast of Europe.
 These ports included many new places we had never visited.

 Our first stop in the small port town of Honfleur delighted us.
 It was quaint and charming.
 We loved the chance to sit in the cafe with the locals for lunch.
 And our visit to the wooden church was a great treat.

 The next port stop in St Malo gave us a chance to visit the mystical Mont St Michel.

 Have you visited the small port town of Honfleur?
 Did you stroll in the town or use that as your base to explore Normandy?

 PIN To Pinterest: